JoelZhu1998/TECHIN510_Lab1/README.md

 # TECHIN510_Lab1

-A personal website for TECHIN 510 Lab 1.
+A personal website for TECHIN510_Lab1.

 ## How to Run